ultimate271/notes/tolkien/akallabeth.md

 to drive the Númenóreans into the sea, and destroy even Númenor, if that might be.

+### Ar-Pharazôn begins to build ships of war and weapons, hoping to make Sauron his vassal
 Great was the anger of Ar-Pharazôn at these tidings, and as he pondered long in secret, his heart was filled with the desire of power unbounded and the sole dominion of his will.
 And he determined without counsel of the Valar, or the aid